twobyteblog/ansible_domainjoin/README.md

 ## Ansible Role: Domain Join for Debian Hosts

-This Ansible role automates the process of joining a host to an Active Directory domain and configures centralized SSH authentication using the 'altSecurityIdentities' user attribute.
+This Ansible role automates the process of joining a host to an Active Directory domain and configures centralized SSH authentication using the ```altSecurityIdentities``` user attribute.
 The host is configured via the ```realm``` and ```sssd``` packages and joined using pre-provided domain credentials via a service account.

 ## Actions Performed